ikossaczky/ikossaczky.github.io/_posts/2021-01-01-command-line-cheatsheet.md

 `git push origin --delete branch-name`: delete branch branch-name at remote origin

+`git rebase feature_branch`: rebase our current branch on top of feature_branch.
+Commits from feature_branch are taken without changes, commits from current branch not present in feature_branch are placed on top, which changes their commit id (SHA).

 `git rebase -i HEAD~5`: interactive rebase of last 5 commit in current branch

 `git remote set-url origin git@github.com:USERNAME/REPOSITORY.git`: set github remote origin url to work with ssh keys